How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 MDLive

 Unlike many telemedicine services that are better suited for planned visits, MDLive is tailored to provide urgent consultations.
-Many insurances in the US cover it, and it is the preferred alternative to in-person primary care for numerous patients.
+It’s often covered by insurance in the US and is the preferred alternative to in-person primary care for numerous patients.
 In addition to urgent consultations, MDLive also provides mental health care.

 HealthTap

 HealthTap is a comprehensive telemedicine solution available on all common platforms.
 It offers same-day or same-week consultations with a wide range of healthcare specialists.
-HealthTap charges patients by consultation and also provides a subscription model, which allows patients to chat with their physicians following a consultation.
+HealthTap charges patients by consultation, as well as provides a subscription model, which allows patients to chat with their physicians following a consultation.

 TelaDoc Health

 TelaDoc is one of the biggest players in the telemedicine industry with several solutions for different platforms.
 It offers primary care, mental health services, and prescriptions.
-TelaDoc is covered by many insurances and can forward the patient’s file to their primary physician with the patient’s consent.
+TelaDoc is covered by many insurances and can forward the patient’s file to their primary physician with the consent of the patient.

 BetterHelp

 BetterHelp is a telehealth service that focuses exclusively on mental health.
 It employs thousands of therapists who specialize, among other things, in teen and couple counseling.
-Patients can choose the right therapist using filters and reviews, as well as the right communication model among text chat, asynchronous messaging, and video consultations.
+Patients can choose the right therapist using filters and reviews, and the right communication model among text chat, asynchronous messaging, and video consultations.

 Telemedicine services are getting not only more functional and all-encompassing, but also more technologically advanced.
-In addition to regularly rolling out new features, telemedicine application development also employs popular and up-and-coming technologies.
+In addition to regularly rolling out new features, telemedicine application development also makes use of popular and up-and-coming technologies.
 Here are the technologies you may consider using in your telehealth mobile app:

-• AI and ML.
-Artificial Intelligence and Machine Learning have countless uses in telemedicine and are more widespread in the industry than you probably think.
-From writing fully functional chatbots that can substitute for an in-person consultation when no doctor is available to tools that quickly analyze data from different sources, such as the list of symptoms and test results, to providing an accurate diagnosis in little time, AI is a vital technology for the telemedicine industry.
-Popular AI & ML technologies include Amazon Rekognition for image and video analysis, Google Cloud AutoML for custom machine learning models, and Azure Machine Learning and Azure Cognitive Services for computer vision, speech recognition, language understanding, and similar tasks.
+- AI.
+Artificial Intelligence and Machine Learning have countless uses in telemedicine and are probably more widespread in the industry than you think.
+From writing fully functional chatbots that can substitute an in-person consultation when no doctor is available to tools that quickly analyze data from different sources, such as the list of symptoms and test results, to providing an accurate diagnosis in little time, AI is a vital technology for the telemedicine industry.

-• Blockchain.
+- Blockchain.
 Healthcare applications exchange sensitive data all the time, both between the patient and the doctor and between the data storage facility — for example, a hospital — and the end user — for example, a doctor or a patient.
-Blockchain technology helps decentralize data, making it harder for third parties to gain unauthorized access, and preventing sensitive information from getting stolen and misused.
+The blockchain technology helps decentralize data, making it harder for third parties to gain unauthorized access, and therefore preventing sensitive information from getting stolen and misused.

 Thousands of people in the healthcare and software development domains ask themselves: “Should I create a telehealth app?”
 Sure, the statistics look promising, and telemedicine is guaranteed to become an even bigger presence in our lives in the upcoming years.
 But is building a telemedicine app from scratch worth it?
 Here at QArea, we are convinced that it definitely is.
 Here are the biggest benefits of telehealth software development for healthcare providers and patients.

-• Faster access to data.
-The doctor can review the patient’s file before the appointment or shortly after its start, allowing them to do more in less time and serve more patients in one day.
+- Faster access to data.
+The doctor can review the patient’s file before the appointment or shortly after it’s start, allowing to do more in less time and serve more patients in one day.

-• Wider reach.
-With remote healthcare, hospitals and individual practitioners can reach patients outside their geographical zone: international reach is a big part of the telemedicine appeal for healthcare companies.
+- Wider reach.
+With remote healthcare, hospitals and individual practitioners can reach patients outside of their geographical zone: international reach is a big part of the telemedicine application ‘s appeal for healthcare companies.

-• Speedy care.
-Both a telehealth app and a web solution allow patients to get a consultation with a doctor within hours, if not minutes.
-This is not usually the case with physical hospitals, where one can wait weeks for an appointment.
+- Sped up care.
+Both a telehealth app and a web solution allow the patients to get a consultation with a doctor within hours, if not minutes.
+This is not usually the case with physical hospitals, where one can wait for weeks for an appointment.

-• Access to narrow specialists.
-When the patient lives in a location where only general practitioners and similar medical specialties are available, being able to consult a narrow specialist can often become a life-saving feature.
+- Access to niche specialists.
+When the patient lives in a location where only general practitioners and similar broad-spectrum doctors are available, being able to consult a niche specialist can often become a life-saving feature.

-• Multiple opinions available.
-With all the health information stored in one app, a patient can consult multiple health practitioners for different opinions and, therefore, a more precise diagnosis and recommendations.
+- Multiple opinions available.
+With all the health information stored in one app, a patient can consult multiple health practitioners to get different opinions and, therefore, a more precise diagnosis and recommendations.

 Pradeep Goel, CEO of Solve.Care, via Finyear